 Watch your filter for slow water flow or for the media to turn green or brown then you’ll know when it’s time to perform some filter maintenance.

 Your filtration system is one of the most important components in your routine fish care.
 A 10-gallon tank can require just as much filtration as a 30-gallon tank depending on the type of fish and environment you are trying to keep.

 A good filter will include at least a 3-stage filtration system, which includes the following:

 1. Biological Function

 The waste produced by your fish, uneaten food, decaying plants will create ammonia.
-In order to sustain life in your aquarium you must remove ammonia and your filters biological filtration provides a place for beneficial bacteria to grow, which in turn will turn your ammonia into nitrite and then nitrate as part of the nitrogen cycle.
+To sustain life in your aquarium, you must remove ammonia and your filters biological filtration provides a place for beneficial bacteria to grow, which in turn will turn your ammonia into nitrite and then nitrate as part of the nitrogen cycle.